VishnudevButla/Stock_Price_Tracker/README.md

-# Stock_Price_Tracker
+## About the Project

-Real-time stock price tracker and analytics dashboard built with Python, Flask, SQLite, and Alpha Vantage API.
-Deployed on Render.
+This is a real-time stock price tracking and analytics web application built with Python, Flask, and SQLite, integrated with the Alpha Vantage REST API.
+Users can search for any stock by ticker symbol to view live quotes, historical price trends, percentage changes, and moving averages.
+All queried data is persisted into a local SQLite relational database for analysis and visualisation using Chart.js.
+The application follows agile development practices, uses secure environment variable-based API key management, and is deployed on Render as a live cloud-hosted web service.